Skylab: Solar activity

-The reentry of the USSR's nuclear powered Cosmos 954 in January 1978, and the resulting radioactive debris fall in northern Canada, drew more attention to Skylab's orbit.
+The reentry of the USSR's nuclear powered Kosmos 954 in January 1978, and the resulting radioactive debris fall in northern Canada, drew more attention to Skylab's orbit.
 Although Skylab did not contain radioactive materials, the State Department warned NASA about the potential diplomatic repercussions of station debris.
 Battelle Memorial Institute forecast that up to 25 tons of metal debris could land in 500 pieces over an area 4000 mi long and 1000 mi wide.
 The lead-lined film vault, for example, might land intact at 400 ft/s.

 Ground controllers re-established contact with Skylab in March 1978 and recharged its batteries.
 Although NASA worked on plans to reboost Skylab with the Space Shuttle through 1978 and the TRS was almost complete, the agency gave up in December 1978 when it became clear that the shuttle would not be ready in time; its first flight, STS-1, did not occur until April 1981.
 Also rejected were proposals to launch the TRS using one or two uncrewed rockets or to attempt to destroy the station with missiles.